 Scottish food and drinks are second-to-none.
 Which is why when visiting you should make the most of being adventurous, and try all this region has to offer.
-World-renowned seafood, sugary tablet, and even the birthplace of Scotch whisky: Scotland is a must-see destination for any foodie lovers.
+World-renowned seafood, sugary tablet, and even the birthplace of Scotch whisky: Scotland is a must-visit destination for any foodie.

-So loosen that notch on your belt and prepare to bite into the ultimate Scottish food and drink collection.
+So loosen that notch on your belt and prepare to bite into the ultimate Scottish food and drink collection we have to share.

 To avoid burning the fish, it’s essential to use intense heat and thick smoke.
 This also provides the unique smoky taste and smell that people expect from Arbroath Smokies.

 Also known as Fish n’ Chips, this fried fish in batter with a side portion of deep-fried chips has become a staple meal in the UK.
-Which flavour you add to your fish supper is a very divided topic.
+Which flavour you add to this Scottish food is a very divided topic.
 In Glasgow, it’s common to add salt and vinegar.
 Whereas in Edinburgh, the most popular option is a combination of brown sauce and malt vinegar, simply known as ‘sauce’ or ‘chippy sauce’.
 Try both and you’re sure to have a favourite.

 There’s many famous Chippies (Fish and Chip shops) in Scotland, where people travel long distances to devour their favourite greasy comfort food.
 We’d recommend the Anstruther Fish Bar along the Fife coast.
 You can grab one of their famous chippies on our St Andrews day tour.

 Scotland is regarded as having one of the highest quality salmon in the world.
-Thanks to an abundance of coastline you’re never too far away from a fresh mouthful.
+Thanks to an abundance of coastline and many lochs, you’re never too far away from a fresh mouthful of this Scottish food.
 Head to Oban on our day tour to sample the best smoked salmon and shellfish.

 Porridge is a hot cereal dish made from boiling a grain, typically oats, in water or milk.
-It has become a common breakfast for many Scots, as well as further afield.
+It has become a common Scottish breakfast food for many Scots, as well as further afield.
 Sugar, honey, fruit or syrup is often added for flavour.
 Our friends in North America might call this oatmeal.
 It’s not only a healthy meal but also a source of high fibre which keeps you full for a long time.

-This is the most well-known Scottish dish and consists of sheep’s heart, liver and lungs mixed with oatmeal, spices, salt and stock.
+This is the most well-known Scottish food and consists of sheep’s heart, liver and lungs mixed with oatmeal, spices, salt and stock.
 It was traditionally cooked encased in an animal’s stomach.
 However, nowadays it’s more likely cooked in an artificial casing instead.
 Some people love it, others hate it.
 You’ll have to make up your own mind.
 If celebrating Burns Night in Scotland, you'll most likely be graced with haggis as the meal of choice.
 Afterall, Robert Burns himself dedicated a poem to Scottish food ‘Address to a Haggis’.

 The next Scottish food is another breakfast time accompaniment.
-Black pudding is made from pork blood, with pork fat or beef suet, and a cereal; usually oatmeal, oat groats or barley groats.
+Black pudding is made from pork blood, with pork fat or beef suet, and a cereal; usually oatmeal, oat groats, or barley groats.
 The high proportion of cereal, along with the use of certain herbs such as pennyroyal, serves to distinguish black pudding from blood sausages eaten in other parts of the world.

-Oats are one of the few grains that grow well in the north of Scotland and were, until the 20th century, the staple grain used.
+Oats are one of the few grains that grow well in the north of Scotland and were, until the 20th century, the staple grain used in many Scottish foods.
 Oatcakes are made by using oatmeal and cooking them on a girdle or baking tray.
 They're packed with slow-digesting, low-GI carbs, guaranteed to keep you full for hours and healthier than bread.

 Popular commercial brands include Nairn’s, Paterson’s and Walkers.